Guy Gibson(1918–1944)

 Wing Commander Guy Penrose Gibson, VC, DSO and Bar, DFC and Bar

-The Lancaster pilot who led 617 Squadron over the Möhne and Eder dams in May 1943, won the Victoria Cross at twenty-four, and was dead in a Mosquito over the Netherlands sixteen months later.
+The Lancaster pilot who led 617 Squadron over the Möhne and Eder dams in May 1943 and won the Victoria Cross at twenty-four.

-Guy Gibson was born at Simla, in the cool-season capital of British India, in August 1918, the second son of Alexander Gibson of the Indian Forest Service.
-The family came home to England when his parents' marriage broke up in 1924, and he was schooled at St George's, Folkestone and then St Edward's, Oxford, the second-tier public school that also produced Douglas Bader.
-He applied to the RAF in 1936, was rejected on his first interview for being too short, was accepted at the second attempt that autumn, and was commissioned a pilot officer in 1937 at the age of nineteen.
-He had wanted to be a test pilot.
-War made him a bomber.
+Guy Gibson was born at Simla in British India in August 1918, the second son of an officer of the Indian Forest Service.
+He was schooled in England at St George's, Folkestone and St Edward's, Oxford, applied to the RAF in 1936, and was commissioned a pilot officer in 1937 at the age of nineteen.

-He flew Hampdens with No 83 Squadron at Scampton through the first winter of the war, then transferred to Beaufighters and Mosquitos on night-fighter work with No 29 Squadron when the Blitz turned the air war over Britain.
-He went back to bombers in April 1942 as a wing commander commanding No 106 Squadron on the new Lancaster, and over the next twelve months flew the squadron through the heaviest period of the Ruhr offensive.
-He was, by the spring of 1943, twenty-four years old, holder of the DSO and bar and the DFC and bar, and had completed more than seventy-five operational sorties on three different types.
-Arthur Harris and Ralph Cochrane took him out of the line in March 1943 and gave him a new squadron with no number yet and no operational record, formed at Scampton on the secret task of attacking the dams of the Ruhr with Barnes Wallis's bouncing bomb.
+He flew Hampdens with No 83 Squadron through the first winter of the war, then Beaufighters and Mosquitos on night-fighter work through the Blitz, and returned to bombers in 1942 as a wing commander commanding No 106 Squadron on the new Lancaster.
+By the spring of 1943, at twenty-four, he held the DSO and bar and the DFC and bar and had completed more than seventy-five operational sorties on three types.
+Arthur Harris and Ralph Cochrane took him out of the line in March 1943 to form and lead a new squadron for a secret task: attacking the dams of the Ruhr with Barnes Wallis's bouncing bomb.

 Operation Chastise was flown on the night of 16 to 17 May 1943.
-Nineteen Lancasters of No 617 Squadron, each carrying a four-ton mine designed to bounce across the surface of the reservoir to the dam wall, took off from Scampton in three waves.
-Gibson led the first wave of nine aircraft against the Möhne.
-He attacked first, drew the flak, then circled the reservoir alongside each successive attacker to draw the gunners off them, an act of cold tactical control under fire that the citation called sustained for nearly an hour.
-The Möhne wall broke on the fifth attack.
-He flew on to the Eder and circled there too, calling in the successive attacks; the Eder wall broke on the third.
-The Sorpe, attacked by the second wave, was damaged but not breached.
-Eight of the nineteen Lancasters did not come back, and fifty-three of the hundred and thirty-three aircrew who flew the operation were killed.
-Gibson was awarded the Victoria Cross on 28 May.
+Nineteen Lancasters of No 617 Squadron, each carrying a four-ton mine designed to bounce across the reservoir to the dam wall, took off from Scampton in three waves.
+Gibson led the attack on the Möhne, going in first, then circling the reservoir alongside each successive aircraft to draw the gunfire off them, an act of sustained cold control under fire that the citation singled out.
+The Möhne wall broke; he flew on to the Eder and the Eder wall broke too.
+He was awarded the Victoria Cross on 28 May 1943.

 Achievements